The Best Myanmar Itinerary In 2 Weeks

 Have a filling lunch at Sharky's Yangon.
 The owner highly recommends that you have the dry-aged tenderloin.
 They also offer the finest cheese in the country, along with homemade bread and pizza.

-Laze off the rest of the day at Chinatown.
+Laze off the rest of the day in Chinatown.
 Take a stroll through the colourful stalls and spend time looking for souvenirs.

 Pack up your bags and make your way to the bus station for the night bus to Bagan.